 That’s it.
-There’s no big lifestyle makeover you have to commit to in order to boost your productivity.
+There’s no big lifestyle makeover you have to commit to be more productive and organized.

 Planners and notebooks are some of my favorite things ever.

 I didn’t start using a planner for my business until a couple of years ago.
 And man, I wish I had done it sooner.

 Being able to block out all my different to-dos has made life so much easier.
 I can open up my planner to any month and see what’s on deck daily and weekly.

-Open that sucker up and start adding in all the things you have to do for the month.
+Once you have one, open it up and start adding in all the things you have to do daily, weekly and monthly.

-Seriously, everything and anything that you do as a mom day in and out.
+That means everything and anything that you do as a mom day in and out.
 For example, my monthly calendar includes:

-- Deadlines for all the stories I’m working on for the month
+- Deadlines for all the stories I’m working on for my freelance writing clients

 - Field trips, co-op dates and other school events